 Discussion

-Here we described an implementation of XGA

-, an extension of the SGA approach, that uses systematic population engineering, profiling, and interpretation of the effects of genetic perturbations in high-order combinations.
-Applying this method to 16 ABC transporters uncovered phenomena that were not evident when knocking out one or two genes at a time.
-Computational analysis of the revealed complex genetic relationships was used to derive an intuitive system model of these transporters.
-The engineered population provides a readily-available resource to continue XGA of ABC-transporter-mediated drug resistance in other compounds.
-Broadly, these results illustrate the potential for carrying out XGA in other sets of functionally-related genes.
+Here we presented an implementation of XGA, an extension of pairwise genetic interaction studies using approaches like SGA, to demonstrate in-depth profiling of complex multi-gene variant effects.
+XGA of 16 ABC transporters uncovered complex genetic phenomena that were not evident from one- and two- gene knockout effects, and the resulting data was used to learn functional system models of ABC transporters.
+Broadly, we illustrate the potential for carrying out XGA in other sets of functionally-related genes.

-The demonstrated ‘cross-based’ XGA approach can be used with other multi-variant strains in many model organisms.
-Another XGA in yeast could be performed, for example, with an existing 16-deletion mutant for GPCR pathway-related genes (Shaw et al., 2018).
-Using CRISPR, variation in yeast can be engineered at up to five loci with a single transformation (Jakočiūnas et al., 2015), facilitating the construction of other multi-variant strains as required.
-CRISPR-based methods for simultaneous variant engineering at 3 – 6 loci have been described in other model organisms such as mouse (Wang et al., 2013), zebrafish (Jao et al., 2013), C. elegans (Xu et al., 2016), and Arabidopsis (Zhang et al., 2016).Mutations can be distributed between two parents, allowing XGA in cases where not all perturbations can be introduced into a single individual.
-Crosses can be made more complex, involving multiple matings between multiple parental strains carrying different subsets of targeted variation, and subsequent inter-crosses between F1 populations as needed.
+The demonstrated cross-based XGA approach can be adapted with multi-variant strains in many model organisms.
+An XGA of GPCR signaling, for example, could be performed using an existing yeast mutant with 16 GCPR pathway-related genes deleted (Shaw et al., 2018).
+With CRISPR, variation in yeast can be engineered at up to five loci with a single transformation (Jakočiūnas et al., 2015), facilitating construction of multi-variant strains.
+Simultaneous variant engineering at 3 – 6 loci has also been described in other model organisms: e.g. mouse (Wang et al., 2013), zebrafish (Jao et al., 2013), C. elegans (Xu et al., 2016), and Arabidopsis (Zhang et al., 2016).

-Direct engineering of trackable large-scale multi-allele diversity into a population presents more challenges than crossing multi-variant parental strains, but technical advances in this area continue to be made (Wong et al., 2016; Zeitoun et al., 2017).
+XGA may also be performed by directly engineering trackable multi-allele diversity into a population, as technical advances in this area continue to be made (Wong et al., 2016; Zeitoun et al., 2017).
 For example, pooled approaches to profile two-gene combinatorial mutants in both yeast (Díaz-Mejía et al., 2018) and human cells (Horlbeck et al., 2018; Najm et al., 2017; Shen et al., 2017; Wong et al., 2016) may be expanded to allow for higher combinatorial complexity at large scale.
-In human cells, methods developed for single-cell sequencing also show promise for ‘directly engineered’ XGA.
-(Dixit et al., 2016) For example, RNA levels (Adamson et al., 2016; Dixit et al., 2016) and chromatin state (Rubin et al., 2018) can be profiled in single cells following combinatorial gene disruptions.
-In addition to permitting richer phenotyping (e.g. XGA of a transcriptional regulatory system), single-cell barcoding methods may permit more in-depth sampling of the vast combinatorial space – here, we sampled ~8% of 65,536 knockout combinations at 16 genes, which would grow to >107 combinations if heterozygotes were considered.
+In human cells, methods developed for single-cell sequencing may also be adapted for directly-engineered XGA to permit richer phenotyping.
+Indeed, it is already possible to profile single-cell RNA levels (Dixit et al., 2016) and chromatin state (Rubin et al., 2018) following combinatorial gene disruptions, but this has not yet been applied to large numbers of multi-gene variants.
+Single-cell barcoding methods may also permit more in-depth sampling of the vast combinatorial space – here, we sampled ~8% of 65,536 knockout combinations at 16 genes, which grows to ~107 combinations if heterozygotes were also considered.